 Goals & Results

-Root Cause will work with TCCC through 2021.
+Root Cause is working with TCCC and a cohort of direct service providers through 2021.
 First, Root Cause worked with TCCC to introduce the CQI Initiative to the community and develop trusting partnerships with key stakeholders, particularly grassroots and community leaders, across the Tri-County area.
 Together, TCCC and Root Cause formed a working group and selected eight programs to participate in the cohort:

 - Communities In Schools Charleston